catvw/ece251-computer/REPORT.md

 **Rising-edge**: the instruction memory address register is assigned the value of the program counter, and the memory clock is set high.

-**Falling-edge**: if not stalled for a load-store operation, the result of the memory access is read into the `exec_instr` register, the value of the register specified by the instruction's argument is read into the `exec_register` register, the memory clock is set low, and the program counter is incremented.
+**Falling-edge**: if not stalled for a load-store operation or divide, the result of the memory access is read into the `exec_instr` register, the value of the register specified by the instruction's argument is read into the `exec_register` register, the memory clock is set low, and the program counter is incremented.

 ### Instruction Execute
 **Rising-edge**: the accumulator is assigned its new value, depending on the value of `exec_instr`, and the target register is written (if applicable).
+If stalled for a divide, the completeness of the operation is checked and the appropriate registers are updated.

-**Falling-edge**: if stalled for a load-store instruction, the result of the memory access is read into the accumulator (for loads), and the stall register is reset.
+**Falling-edge**: If stalled for a load-store instruction, the result of the memory access is read into the accumulator (for loads), and the stall register is reset.